driessenslucas/researchproject/Thesis.md

 Develop a routine for sensor calibration and stick to it.
 Consistency is key to ensuring that your data remains reliable over time.
 Also, consider using calibration tools or software that can automate parts of this process.
 This counts for both the real-world and simulated sensors, sometimes the code for the sensors in the simulation can be off, after adjusting things in the real world, this is something that can be easily overlooked.

+\pagebreak

 ### How I would start over if I Could

 If I could start over, I would begin by researching the hardware more thoroughly.
 I spend a lot more time deciding on the hardware I need and how to use it.

+\pagebreak

 #### RC Car Selection
 \
 \
 I would still use the same DFRobot 2wd MiniQ robot kit, but I would order the motor encoders at the same time as the car.
-Also take some stronger motors then the default kit, same goes for the wheels, the default wheels are not very good for the car.
+I would also take some stronger motors than the default ones in the kit, same thing for the wheels, I would get some stronger wheels, since the ones in the kit are quite flimsy.

 **Motor Encoders:** https://www.dfrobot.com/product-823.html